-From September 2017 working parents eligible 3 and 4 year old children could receive an additional 15 hours of funded early education a week, on top of the current entitlement of 15 hours
+From September 2017 working parents eligible 3 and 4 year old children could receive an additional 15 hours of funded early education a week over 38 weeks (or a total of 1140 hours across more week of the year) on top of the current entitlement of 15 hours

 for all 3/ 4 year olds.

 Each parent (or lone parent) earns at least the minimum equivalent of 16 hours a week at the national minimum wage or national living wage, this equates to earning at least:

 Some families of 3 and 4 year olds could be eligible for the extended hours if one of the following is met:

 - Where one or both parents are unable to work due to paid maternity leave, paternity leave, statutory sick, shared parental or adoption leave.

 - Where one parent meets the earnings criteria but the other parent is unable to work due to being disabled, having full time Carer responsibilties preventing employment, or they have been assessed for having limited capacity to work.